Sonoma Barracks: Civilian Uses

 Alexander J. Cox rented the two eastern rooms of the first floor from Vallejo and published the Sonoma Bulletin from 1852 to 1855.
 Shortly after Cox left, Vallejo established a winery in the building.
 In 1862 he leased wine-making equipment in the building to Dr. Victor Faure for $50 per month for a five-year period.
 Vallejo retained the right to use the equipment and store wine in the cellar.
 Other parts of the building were leased in 1865 to the Aguillon family as a residence.
-Vallejo’s two sons, Uladislao and Napoleon leased part of the building in 1872-73 for their winemaking operation in exchange for one quarter of the profits.
+Vallejo's two sons, Uladislao and Napoleon leased part of the building in 1872-73 for their winemaking operation in exchange for one quarter of the profits.
 Mr. Newman rented part of the building in 1877 to grow silk worms experimentally.

 Vallejo sold the barracks building to Solomon Shocken, June 15, 1879.
 Shocken remodeled the exterior, including a Victorian facade, and sold agricultural implements and groceries.
-The building retained the Victorian image until the 1930s when it was purchased and refurbished by Walter and Celeste Murphy who lived in the building until 1957.
+The building retained the Victorian image until the 1930s when it was purchased and refurbished by Walter and Celeste Murphy, owners of the Sonoma Index-Tribune, who lived in the building until 1957.
 It was then acquired and restored to its appearance at the time of the Bear Flag Revolt by the State of California and made part of the Sonoma State Historic Park.

 California Historical Landmark

 On May 19, 1937, the Native Sons of the Golden West placed a bronze commemorative plaque in the adobe wall of the barracks, marking the building, erected in 1836, as the spot in which the Bear Flag was designed and made.
-Lewis Francis Byington spoke at the dedication of the marker and also at the rededication of the Vallejo home.

 The Presidio Of Sonoma (Sonoma Barracks) is listed as California Historical Landmark No. 316.